brianc/node-postgres/README.md

 To use the native bindings, first install [pg-native](https://github.com/brianc/node-pg-native.git).
 Once pg-native is installed, simply replace `require('pg')` with `require('pg').native`.

-node-postgres abstracts over the pg-native module to provide exactly the same interface as the pure JavaScript version. __No other code changes are required__.
-If you find yourself having to change code other than the require statement when switching from `require('pg')` to `require('pg').native` please report an issue.
+node-postgres abstracts over the pg-native module to provide exactly the same interface as the pure JavaScript version.
+Care has been taken to keep the number of api differences between the two modules to a minimum; however, it is recommend you use either the pure JavaScript or native bindings in both development and production and don't mix & match them in the same process - it can get confusing!

 ## Features